Katharine Beutner

 Katharine Beutner is an American novelist, essayist, and academic.
-She is the author of Alcestis, winner of the Edmund White Award for debut fiction from the Publishing Triangle in 2011.
-She was an assistant professor of English at the University of Hawaiʻi at Mānoa.
-She is currently an assistant professor of English at the College of Wooster.
+She is the author of Alcestis, winner of the Edmund White Award from the Publishing Triangle in 2011.
+From 2013 to 2017 she was an assistant professor of English at the University of Hawaiʻi at Mānoa.
+From 2017 to 2019, she was a visiting assistant professor and from 2019 to 2023, she was an assistant professor of English at the College of Wooster.
+Since 2023, she has been an associate professor of English at University of Wisconsin–Milwaukee.